swatilk/interactive-resume/README.md

 Helper.js is a helper file which is used to fill the HTML file instead of crowding the HTML file itself.
 Helper.js works with the help of resumeBuilder.js.
 Helper.js file has the HTML tags which are appended to the right divisions in HTML using resumeBuilder.js
-Google Map is imlemented in this project.
+Google Map is implemented in this project.